2022 Mid-American Conference football season

-The 2022 Mid-American Conference football season wwas the 77th season for the Mid-American Conference (MAC), as part of the 2022 NCAA Division I FBS football season.
+The 2022 Mid-American Conference football season was the 77th season for the Mid-American Conference (MAC), as part of the 2022 NCAA Division I FBS football season.
 The season began on September 1 and concluded with its conference championship game on Saturday, December 3 at Ford Field in Detroit, Michigan.
 Ohio won the East Division with a conference record of 7–1 and Toledo won the West Division with a 5–3 conference record.
 Toledo won the championship over Ohio by a final score of 17–7.

-Previous season

-During the 2021 conference season, Kent State won the East Division, while Northern Illinois won the West Division, both with 6–2 conference records.
-In the 2021 MAC Championship Game, Northern Illinois defeated Kent State by a final score of 41–23.
-Northern Illinois advanced to the Cure Bowl, where they lost to Coastal Carolina, 41–47.